BartSte/nvim-projectrc/README.md

 - It will try to source the file `/some/path/myproject.lua`.
 - If this fails, it will try to source the file `/some/path/default.lua`.
-- If this fails, the function returns an empty table.
+- If this fails, the function returns `nil` by default.

 ### Example - directory structure